-- 1. Check electrolyte level every 50 hours or once per month.
+- 1. Check electrolyte level daily.
 Add distilled water to manufacturer's recommended level. - Batteries, cables and cable terminals should be checked and cleaned every 100 hours.
 Clean corrosion with a water and baking soda solution.
 Flush with clean water.
 Tighten terminals and grease them to inhibit corrosion. - 3.
 Check the battery condition with a hydrometer every 250 hours.

-SP20.
+SP21.
 WINTERIZING / OUT-OF-SERVICE

 - 1. Industrial sets: - a.
 Drain and flush the radiator and cooling system.
-Leave dry or refill with antifreeze-water mixture.
-If refilling, start the engine and run to circulate the antifreeze. - b.
-Fill the fuel tank or add biocide as per manufacturer's instructions. - c.
-Seal the air cleaner inlet, exhaust opening, crankcase breather pipe, and fuel tank vent with plastic bags and tape. - d.
-Store the set in a dry, protected place.
-If unit must be stored outside, be sure it is well protected with a cover. - e.
-Change the crankcase oil and filter. - f.
-Loosen the alternator belt. - g.
+Refill with antifreeze-water mixture.
+Start the engine and run to circulate the antifreeze. - b.
+Fill the fuel tank or add biocide as per the manufacturer's instructions. - c.
+Change the crankcase oil and filter. - d.
+Seal the air cleaner inlet, exhaust opening, crankcase breather pipe, and fuel tank vent with plastic bags and tape. - e.
+Loosen the alternator belt. - f.
 Disconnect and clean battery.
-Remove to warm storage place if possible. - h.
+Remove to warm storage place if possible. - g.
 Clean outside of unit.
 Paint any scratched or chipped surfaces.
-Put corrosion preventative on all exposed metal surfaces.
+Put corrosion preventative on all exposed metal surfaces. - h.
+Store the set in a dry, protected place.
+If the unit must be stored outside, be sure it is well protected with a cover.